mhakeem/bouldercodencoffee.github.io/_posts/2015-07-01-moving-to-dojo4.markdown

 ---

 I have many fond memories of working and hanging out at Dojo4.
-These memories include posting "Over Heard" tweets graciously provided by Garett, shipping code and horseradish bacon cream cheese.
+These memories include posting "Over Heard" tweets graciously uttered by Garett, shipping code and horseradish bacon cream cheese.

 You see, the Code&&Coffee group use to meet at Dojo4 for their weekly